MakeSchool-Tutorials/Habitual-Swift4/P10-Final-Details/content.md

 - Make it look good!
 Our first implementation was focused on getting it to work.
 Play with colors, fonts and sizes to make it look better.
 - Add a validation when selecting an icon and entering a title.
 Tell the user if they are missing something and think about what's the beast way to do this.
 Is it a hidden label? and alert?
 - Rearrange habits using tap and hold instead of the edit button.
-- Implement Search bar in the habit table.
+- Implement a Search Bar in the habits table.